ndrwrbgs/FastLinq/README.md

 "" and materialize a list|339|108|-231|-68%|208|152|-56|-27%|

-&#42; Note that this case is not one that can be optimizes, and shows overhead (though the amount of memory overhead is being investigated)
+&#42; Note that this case is not one that can be optimizes, and shows overhead † though the amount of memory overhead is being investigated